Resume

 Doctoral Researcher

-Harvard University, Insight and Interaction Lab
+Harvard University — Insight and Interaction Lab

-- Results: 2 conference presentations (IEEE VIS 2023-24), 2 workshop presentations (NeurIPS 2023 and ICLR 2025), 3 article submissions (under review)
+- 2 conference presentations (IEEE VIS 2023–24), 2 workshop presentations (NeurIPS 2023, ICLR 2025), 3 articles under review

 Research Mentor and Advisor